 CA STAGES OF SERVICE DESCRIPTION: Review Hearing The Court reviews the progress made and determines the following: What services have been offered.
 What additional services are needed.
-When the child could be expected to return home. • Whether a child's educational, physical, and emotional needs are being met in the out-of-home placement (if the child is not returned home). • If a petition for the termination of parental rights should be filed if the parent(s) are not making progress.
-The court can decide to dismiss the case and return the children home at this hearing.
+When the student could be expected to return home. • Whether a student's educational, physical and emotional needs are being met in the foster placement (if the student is not returned home). • If a petition for the termination of parental rights should be filed if the parents are not making progress.
+The court can decide to dismiss the case and return the student home at this hearing.
 Review hearings occur every six months.
-Permanency Planning Hearing Once a child has been in care 9-12 months, a Permanency Planning Hearing is held where the court determines what the permanent plan for the child should be.
+Permanency Planning Hearing Once a student has been in care 9-12 months, a Permanency Planning Hearing is held where the court determines what the permanent plan for the student should be.
 The court also decides on a concurrent secondary plan.
 Permanent and concurrent plans include the following options: Return home.
 Termination of parental rights and adoption.
 Guardianship.
 Third-party custody.
-The court can decide to dismiss the case and return the children home at this hearing.
-Termination Trial If a child has been out of the home for 15 of the last 22 months and the parents have shown little to no progress, CA must file a petition for termination of parental rights.
-A termination trial is held, and the court may issue an order terminating the parent's legal rights to the child, making the child "legally free" and available for adoption.
+The court can decide to dismiss the case and return the student home at this hearing.
+Termination Trial If a student has been out of the home for 15 of the last 22 months and the parents have shown little to no progress, CA must file a petition for termination of parental rights.
+A termination trial is held, and the court may issue an order terminating the parents' legal rights to the student, making the student "legally free" and available for adoption.
 The birth parents can also choose to voluntarily relinquish their parental rights with an Open Adoption Agreement.
-Adoption Once a parent's rights have been terminated, a child is available for adoption.
-The adoption caseworker either starts searching for a permanent home or begins the process of finalization if the child is already in an identified permanent home.
-The court considers a child's educational needs throughout the adoption process.
-Until an adoption is finalized, caseworkers partner with caregivers to make certain the child receives any necessary school services.
+Adoption Once a parents' rights have been terminated, a student is available for adoption.
+The adoption caseworker either starts searching for a permanent home or begins the process of finalization if the student is already in an identified permanent home.
+The court considers a student's educational needs throughout the adoption process.
+Until an adoption is finalized, caseworkers partner with caregivers to make certain the student receives any necessary school services.